Five takeaways from the Georgia Senate runoff

 Trump dealt another blow

-Walker’s loss marks another blow to Trump as he wages another campaign for the White House.
+Walker’s loss marks another blow to Trump as he wages a third campaign for the White House.

-Trump was noticeably absent from the campaign trail over the past month in a sign of his damaged brand following the loss of other endorsed Senate candidates like Blake Masters and Mehmet Oz.
+Trump was noticeably absent from the campaign trail over the past month in a sign of his damaged brand following the loss of other endorsed Senate candidates like Blake Masters in Arizona and Mehmet Oz in Pennsylvania.

 Meanwhile, Trump’s impact on the two 2021 Senate runoffs in Georgia, which handed Democrats the majority in the upper chamber, has continued to haunt Peach State Republicans.
 The former president was largely blamed for the losses due to his touting of unfounded claims that the 2020 election was rigged, which likely drove down GOP turnout.
 Warnock seized on Trump’s endorsement of Walker, rolling out a campaign ad tying the two to each other.